nahanoo/curves/documentation/documentation.md

 #### Groups

-In this mandatory groups sheet, one specifies in which well the samples are located and which blanks corresponds to the samples.
-One sample can have multiple replicates.
-Samples start with a sample ID which has to start with `S`, followed by the blank ID which has to start with `B`, for example `S1B1`.
+In this sheet, you specify the wells where replicates of a sample and the corresponding blanks are located.
+Sample IDs must start with `S`, followed by the blank ID, which must start with `B`, for example, S1B1.
+Replicates of the same sample share the same name.
 Wells that are not used must be left empty.
 In the example below, Sample 1 has three replicates in A1-A3, with corresponding blanks in H1-H3.

-<<table><thead>
+<table><thead>
   <tr>
     <th></th>
     <th>1</th>